leonvanbokhorst/neural-notebook-ai/pocs/litellm/README.md

 This POC demonstrates the usage of LiteLLM to interact with multiple LLM providers through a unified interface.

+Read the [Researching the LiteLLM Project](Researching-the-LiteLLM-Project.md) for more information.

 ## Features

 - Unified interface for multiple LLM providers (OpenAI, Anthropic, Google)